 There are many Passover customs that point prophetically to Jesus.
-In this article we will only look at time-related aspects and point out their significance.
+In this article we will only look at the time-related aspects and point out their significance.
 To this end, we briefly explain the timeline of the Passover feast as given by Moses in the following section.
 We then highlight the analogies between the Passover and Jesus' entry into Jerusalem and his crucifixion.
-In a brief digression, we consider the question of who wrote the Gospel of John.
 The resurrection of Jesus was on the Day of Firstfruits, because he is the first to rise from the dead.
-We also pay particular attention to the fact that Jesus was dead "three days and three nights".
-The Feast of Weeks (Pentecost) took on a new meaning when the disciples were filled with the Holy Spirit.
-The commonly used Jewish way of counting the Omer, i.e. counting the days until Pentecost, unfortunately contradicts the Bible and the Books of Moses, the Torah.
-We provide the dates for all these biblical feasts until year 2030 before concluding with a brief summary.
+And the Feast of Weeks (Pentecost) took on a new meaning when the disciples were filled with the Holy Spirit.
+We provide the dates for these biblical feasts for the year 2024 before concluding with a brief summary.

 The Bible quotations are taken from the English Standard Version (ESV) translation unless noted otherwise.
 Others: New International Version (NIV), New International Reader's Version (NIRV), King James Version (KJV).
-All notes on Hebrew and Greek are from the Bible Hub: www.biblehub.com/interlinear
+All notes on the Greek are taken from the Bible Hub: www.biblehub.com/interlinear